Gehirnfussel/LivePosition/README.md

 # LivePosition

-# Ausbildungsnachweis-Generator

 Shows the position off my iPhone on a map.

-This project is based on "Big Brother GPS"
+This project is based on "[Big Brother GPS](http://bk.gnarf.org/creativity/bigbrothergps/)"

 "I'll be honest, I'm throwing science at the walls here to see what sticks." ~Cave Johnson